 There are many alcohol and drug-related issues that your group may feel that it should address.
-It is important to accurately identify need so that your project/s are focused on the most important issue.
+It is important to accurately identify need so that your activities are focused on the most important issue.
 If we don’t ask the right questions and gather the appropriate information at the start, valuable time, effort and resources may be spent tackling a less important issue while a more important or urgent issue is overlooked.

-“To start with, it can be a great opportunity to have a brainstorming session, with all the ideas put up onto a whiteboard.
-You can then consider whether you need more information, such as statistics about alcohol and other drug use and harms in your area.”
+To start with, it can be a great opportunity to have a brainstorming session, with all the ideas put up onto a whiteboard.
+You can then consider whether you need more information, such as statistics about alcohol and other drug use and harms in your area.

 It is important to know if there is a problem.

 Gathering information from a range of sources will help you to develop an accurate picture of what is happening in your community.
-As you collect information you may find that some issues are not as problematic or widespread as you initially thought, you may identify other issues affecting your community that you weren’t aware of, or your initial understanding of the alcohol and drug-related issues in the community may be confirmed.
+As you collect information you may find that some issues are not as problematic or widespread as you initially thought, you may identify other issues affecting your community that you weren’t aware of, or your initial understanding of the alcohol and other drug-related issues in the community may be confirmed.

 There is a lot of information available on alcohol and drug-related issues.
-Sometimes high profile public incidents, controversy, and the political landscape can skew perceptions around the alcohol and drug issues in communities.
+Sometimes high profile public incidents, controversy, and the political landscape can skew perceptions around the alcohol and other drug-related issues in communities.
 It is important to gather information and local data that is of a good quality and relevant to your community.

 Consider the following questions:

 Statistics and research will provide part of the picture around what’s happening in your community.
 It’s also important to consult with your partners and community to find out what they understand to be the issues.
-They may have their own data and insights that could help you identify the alcohol and other drug areas of focus for your project.
+They may have their own data and insights that could help you identify the alcohol and other drug areas of focus for your activity.

-We live in an ‘information age’ and at times you may find that the amount of information on alcohol and drug-related issues available can be overwhelming, and at times difficult to understand.
+We live in an ‘information age’ and at times you may find that the amount of information on alcohol and other drug-related issues available can be overwhelming, and at times difficult to understand.
 The following sources of information are reliable and will provide you with a good starting point for gathering information.

 Remember that your partners and community members are key sources of information.

 The Alcohol and Drug Foundation have identified a number of priority groups to target.
-These population groups experience a higher risk of alcohol and drug-related issues and are a priority target audience for projects or activities that prevent alcohol and drug related harms.The Alcohol and Drug Foundation’s priority target groups:
+These population groups experience a higher risk of alcohol and drug-related issues and are a priority target audience for activities that prevent alcohol and drug-related harms.